 Just another WordPress site

-Over the past two years, the Bank earned a rating of CAMELS 4 from the Bangko Sentral ng Pilipinas; the first time in many years that we have accomplished this.
+Over the past two years, the Bank earned a favorable rating from the Bangko Sentral ng Pilipinas; the first time in many years that we have accomplished this.
 This growth is a testament to the pure effort, hard work and dedication of our staff, of Senior Management, and our Compliance and Audit officers.

 Nonetheless, growing pains go hand in hand with progress and growth.
 In order to progress, banks have had to overcome much adversity resulting from the vicissitudes which have occurred in our business in the last few years.
 In this regard, competition among banking institutions, regardless of size and scope continues to deepen.
 Our own Bank is not an exception.
 We continue to seek and determine new and more efficient technologies with which to surmount and counteract the challenges confronting us in the industry today, as well as utilize these technologies as a vehicle to our advancement.